 The Petzl Aquila is a high-end harness that is minimalist in design but is also highly adjustable.
 It embodies a "less is more" ethos by combining a thinner waist belt with smaller gear loops, very low profile ice clipper slots, and small auto-locking buckles.
 Despite its relatively skinny waist belt, it was among the most comfortable harnesses we tested for hanging and belaying comfort, sinking the notion that to be comfortable, a contender must have a super fat waist belt.
 There is a lot to like about this harness, and it surely would have ranked higher in our overall scores if it wasn't for an odd and not super functional set of features, exacerbated by some pretty slippery buckles.
-We also have to point out that this was the second most expensive harness in our review.
+We also have to point out that this is a fairly expensive harness, with a price tag that may be outsized compared the performance.
 For the right person with a specific purpose in mind, this could be a great option, but for most people, it isn't the first one we would recommend.

 Petzl Aquila Review